Aimo Diana: Managerial career

-After retiring, Diana took up a role as youth coach at FeralpiSalò, being successively promoted as head coach later in November 2015.
+After retiring, Diana became a youth coach at Feralpisalò, being successively promoted to head coach in November 2015.
 He completed the season in eighth place in the 2015–16 Lega Pro, not being confirmed for the following year.

 In August 2016, he was hired new head coach of Pavia, but resigned shortly thereafter, following the club's exclusion from Serie D due to financial issues.
 In February 2017, he was signed by Lega Pro club Melfi, failing to escape relegation by the end of the season.

 He returned into management in December 2017 as the new boss of Sicilian Serie C club Sicula Leonzio.

-On 20 November 2018, he was appointed head coach of Serie C club Renate, in relegation spot at the time.
+On 20 November 2018, he was appointed head coach of Serie C club Renate, in the relegation spot at the time.
 He guided Renate for three full seasons, the last of which ended with Renate topping the league for a long time until losing out to more renowned teams such as Como and Alessandria, and then losing to second-placed Girone B club Padova in the promotion playoffs.
 Following that, Diana agreed to leave Renate and accepted to join recently-relegated Serie C club Reggiana on a one-year deal, with an option of further extension in case of promotion to Serie B.

+After guiding Reggiana to win promotion to Serie B as 2022–23 Serie C Group B champions, Diana left the Emilian club by the end of the season.
+On 27 June 2023, he was announced as the new head coach of ambitious Serie C club LR Vicenza.
+He was dismissed from his role on 18 December 2023 after a negative first half of the season that left Vicenza far from first place in the league table.

+On 20 June 2024, Diana agreed to return to Feralpisalò, signing a two-year contract with the Serie C club, with Emanuele Filippini as his assistant.
+Following Feralpisalò's relocation to Brescia under the new denomination of Union Brescia, Diana stayed in at the new club.

+Personal life

+In 2016, Diana ran for office as a candidate for the city council of Flero, his town of residence, as part of a civic list backing the local Democratic Party mayor.